dlang-community/DCD/README.md

 completion list.
 ####Output format
 A line containing the string "identifiers" followed by the completions that are available, one per line.
-Each line consists of the completion name folled by a tab character, followed by a completion kind
+Each line consists of the completion name followed by a tab character, followed by a completion kind
 #####Completion kinds
 * c - class name